AlHsnn/osm-vehicleshop/README.md

 ## SETUP
 - The Resource has a SQL Included.
 Execute the SQL and confirm the changes.
+- Replace the Config.lua with your old Config (optional)
 - Start the resource in resources.cfg
 - Take the `cardealer` job to test all the features.

+## KNOWN ISSUES
+- Finance and Downpayment values are synced across all cars, thus multiple selling of vehicles might cause issues.
+- EDM might have some flaws in selling using ID (unsure)

 ## CREDITS
 - Xion for providing the broken finance files making work a bit easy.